Integrating in-situ Shear Rheology with Neutron Reflectometry for Structural and Dynamic Analysis of Interfacial Systems: Design, operation, and data analysis

-The electromechanics of the Langmuir trough and the interfacial pressure sensor are connected to a Kibron\textsuperscript{TM} $\mu$Trough measurement and control unit that communicates with the control PC by a USB connection.
-The Kibron proprietary FilmWarex software is mounted in the control PC where it is used to operate the trough.
-In this case, a Remote Access Server (RAS) has been configured that runs alongside with FilmWareX\textsuperscript{TM}, sharing access to the trough, allowing to communicate and operate the trough by means of string based commands and responses.
-This centralized single PC control allows to configure our own scripts, in Python to automate experiments and/or perform more complex barrier movement profiles at will.
+The electromechanics of the Langmuir trough and the interfacial pressure sensor are connected to a Kibron\textsuperscript{TM} $\mu$Trough measurement and control unit that communicates with the control PC by USB connection.
+The Kibron proprietary FilmwareX software is mounted on the control PC where it is used to operate the trough.
+In this case, a Remote Access Server (RAS) has been configured that runs along with FilmwareX\textsuperscript{TM}, sharing access to the trough, allowing communication and operation of the trough using string-based commands and responses.
+This centralised single-PC control allows us to configure our own scripts in Python to automate experiments and/or perform more complex barrier movement profiles at will.

-In this work, the synchronization of rheometry and NR measurements has been achieved by assuring that the time clocks of the rheology and NR systems coincide.
-In the future, it is planned to integrate Langmuir trough control within NOMAD, a solftware package developed at ILL, enabling instrument control and data acquisition.
-This will make possible to trigger rheology measurements from NOMAD or, vice versa, to trigger the NR measurements from the rheometer control software, in case a very precise synchronization is needed.
-For the experiments performed so far, this level of synchronization has not been necessary.
+In this work, the synchronisation of the rheometry and NR measurements was achieved by ensuring that the time clocks of the rheology and NR systems coincide.
+In the future, it is planned to integrate the Langmuir trough control within NOMAD, a software package developed at the ILL, which allows instrument control and data acquisition.
+This will make it possible to trigger rheology measurements from NOMAD or, vice versa, to trigger NR measurements from the rheometer control software, in case a very precise synchronisation is needed.
+For the experiments performed so far, this level of synchronisation has not been necessary.